d3ledger/back-office/README.md

 **IMPORTANT** in our application we use `yarn` for dependency management if you do not have it, you should install it - [Installation | Yarn](https://yarnpkg.com/en/docs/install)

+#### ENV
+`VUE_APP_NOTARY_URL=http://127.0.0.1:8083` - Used to connect to notary registration service, provide IP of notary.
+Use this ENV when going to run or build application
+`CYPRESS_IROHA=http://127.0.0.1:8081` - Used to run e2e tests, provide IP of gRPC IROHA.
+`CYPRESS_baseUrl=http://127.0.0.1:8080 - Can be used in e2e tests, provide IP of D3 application

+#### Data
+In our application we are use mock data that historically became our main data.
+We are use them to fill IROHA, to provide list of nodes or registration services.
+You can check them in `mocks` folder.

 ### How to run
 To run application
 ``` bash